Tax Guides

 What Counts as "Qualified Business Income"?

-QBI = Business Revenue − Business Expenses
+QBI represents: Business Revenue - Business Expenses

 • Ordinary business income (service fees, product sales, contract payments)

-• Self-employment tax deduction (the deductible half)
+• Self-employment tax deduction (deductible half)

-• Deductions for contributions to self-employed retirement plans
+• Contributions to self-employed retirement plans

 • Capital gains or losses